-At Bonfire Financial we pride ourselves on having a team of CERTIFIED FINANCIAL PLANNERs™ (CFP®) however we often get asked what is a CFP® and how are they different from other financial advisors.
+At Bonfire Financial we pride ourselves on having a team of CERTIFIED FINANCIAL PLANNERs™ (CFP ®).
+We often get asked what is a CFP ®, how are they different from other financial advisors and the reasons to hire a CFP ®.
 First, its more than just an acronym.
-Unlike some designations that are worth little more than the paper they’re printed on, the CFP® is one of the most esteemed financial certificates around.
-Each CFP® is held to an extremely high standard and requires an immense amount of work, typically nine months to two years of study.
+Unlike some designations that are worth little more than the paper they’re printed on, the CFP ® is one of the most esteemed financial certificates around.
+Each CFP ® is held to an extremely high standard and requires an immense amount of work.
+Typically nine months to two years of study.

-In the US there are only 81,109 CFPs® and only 2,274 in the state of Colorado, according to the CFP® Board professional demographics.
-The exam itself is a grueling 7-hour test that assess the financial advisor’s ability to apply principles of financial planning, and covers all areas of insurance, investments, income taxes, retirement, estate planning, ethics and conduct, and financial plan development, among many other skills.
+In the US there are only 81,109 CFPs ® and only 2,274 in the state of Colorado, according to the CFP® Board professional demographics.
+The exam itself is a grueling 7-hour test that assess the financial advisor’s ability to apply principles of financial planning.
+It covers all areas of insurance, investments, income taxes, retirement, estate planning, ethics and conduct, and financial plan development, among many other skills.

-Beyond the test there is so much more that goes into the certification, which is why we have condensed it down to the top 4 Reasons to Hire a CFP®
+Beyond the test there is so much more that goes into the certification.
+We have condensed it down to the top 4 Reasons to Hire a CFP ®

-Currently the SEC has NO uniform fiduciary standard that applies to all financial professionals who provide personalized investment advice, meaning there is no oversight to protect consumers and clients from paying excessive commissions or receiving substandard performance.
+Currently the SEC has NO uniform fiduciary standard that applies to all financial professionals who provide personalized investment advice.
+This means there is no oversight to protect consumers and clients from paying excessive commissions or receiving substandard performance.
 Consumers are exposed to even greater and unnecessary risks from products that may be deemed suitable (more on that here) for them but are inferior to other available options and not necessarily in their best interests.

-The CFP® Board has also established specific character and fitness standards for the CFP® certification to ensure that an individual’s prior conduct would not reflect adversely upon the profession or the CFP® certification marks.
-This helps you know that if you hire a CFP® you won’t find out later that they have a:
+The CFP ® Board has also established specific character and fitness standards for the CFP ® certification.
+This ensures that an individual’s prior conduct would not reflect adversely upon the profession or the CFP ® certification marks.
+This helps you know that if you hire a CFP ® you won’t find out later that they have a:

 – Felony conviction for theft, embezzlement or other financially-based crimes.